sisense/graphql2rest/README.md

 ----
 ### The *init()* function
-GraphQL2REST.*init()* is the entry point which creates REST routes at runtime.
+GraphQL2REST.*init()* is the entry point that creates REST routes at runtime.

 It only takes two mandatory parameters: your GraphQL **schema** and the GraphQL server ***execute function*** (whatever your specific GraphQL server implementation provides, or an Apollo Link function).